 Utica College is a leader in producing outstanding nurses, who impact the profession through their confidence, strong leadership, critical thinking skills, and overall industry knowledge.

-Any profession that requires working in the community needs employees who embrace diversity and are aware of cultural differences within society1.
+Understanding and embracing cultural diversity is a critical skill needed when working in any community.
 In the context of healthcare, a global perspective will help nurse leaders to respond effectively to worldwide healthcare trends and adapt them to their work on a national, regional and local level.
 It is by working together and sharing technologies, strategies and successes worldwide that we can begin to address global healthcare issues.

 In order to operate an efficient healthcare service, you need to support it with the right technology.
 Electronic health records (EHRs) clinical decision support (CDS) and biometrics support daily processes and interactions in healthcare as well as impacting the collection and use of healthcare data.
 It is expected that by 2020 these technologies will be commonplace, so arming yourself with the appropriate technical knowledge now will stand you in good stead for the future.

 A key quality in any leader or manager is decision-making skills.
 Healthcare decisions based on research and empirical science are most likely to achieve the desired results.
-However, decisions in complex environments such as healthcare can often be hard to judge and look set to become harder in the future2.
-One decision-making strategy that could be implemented by nurse leaders in the future is using 'expert networks'; communities made up of top thinkers, researchers, managers and scientists3.
-Whatever the solution, the process of decision-making needs to be aligned throughout the organization if problems are going to be combated effectively4.
+However, decisions in complex environments such as healthcare can often be hard to judge and look set to become harder in the future1.
+One decision-making strategy that could be implemented by nurse leaders in the future is using 'expert networks'; communities made up of top thinkers, researchers, managers and scientists2.
+Whatever the solution, the process of decision-making needs to be aligned throughout the organization if problems are going to be combated effectively3.

 Politics surrounds us and is a part of every organization and healthcare is no different.
 Nurse leaders need to be able to identify the finer details of relationships, communication and informal power structures at work.
 By accurately interpreting these different social situations they can act appropriately in sensitive situations.